bilalhgill/modern-python-practices/README.md

-# Learn Modern Python for Custome GPT and AI Agent Development
+# Learn Modern Python for Custom GPT and AI Agent Development

 ## What is Modern Python?